 We worked with Keelman’s Way on a building which met the range of complex needs presented by the student population.
 With considered design, well-chosen materials and a wealth of special touches, we aimed to create a bespoke build which performs both in terms of the sensory and practical experience.

 The finished building is a single-storey timber construct, 138m², designed to complement existing amenity space practically and aesthetically.

 The building was positioned on the edge of the sports playing fields and in close proximity to the outdoor learning space.
 We utilised natural, respectfully-sourced timbers to blend the building with its surrounds and used contrasting colours for external decking and doors to enable the children to navigate their way around.

 A seamless transition from outside to inside was created with sliding folding doors and gently sloped access paths.
 “The Hide”, as the school have named the building, gives off the visual impression of having always ‘belonged’ there - in keeping with Keelman’s ethos.

 The finished building contains a kitchen, two fully-equipped changing rooms for the disability football team and a generous teaching space.

 “The Hide is a valuable and exciting new asset for our pupils and soon, the wider community.
 We are thrilled with the finished product.”

 Paula Selby, Headteacher at Keelman’s Way School

 Finding the right solution

 It is vital you find the right contractor for your needs.
-If those needs are complex, which is often the case with SEN projects, get someone with expertise and a willingness to tailor their service.
-Your space is unique, and the facilities that come with your SEN build will need to be just as unique to ensure everyone benefits and you get the right result from your investment.
+If those needs are complex, which is often the case with SEN projects, you want a partner with the expertise and willingness to tailor their service.
+Your space is unique, and the facilities that come with your SEN build will need to be just as unique.
+This will ensure that everyone benefits and you get the right result from your investment.